raehasandalwala/Project-Reports/Video Chat/SRS.rst

 **1. CLIENT:**

 • DataBaseHandler : This class handles the client side database.
 When first time application is installed, it creates a database contactManager with three fields uid, name and owner.
 Primary key is uid+owner.
 Database stores all the contact saved on the device.
 This class handles the operations like add contact, delete contact in the contact list.

 • TcpActivityAudio : This thread listens for incoming call requests from all the users registered with server.
 When user receives a call It shows a alert box with two options accept or reject.
 It creates a tcp connection with the caller.
 And it sends and receives all the control messages during the call.
    This tcp connection closes when either of side ends the call.

 • TcpActivityFile : This thread listens for incoming fil transfer requests from all the users registered with server.
 When user receives a request It shows a alert box with two options accept or reject.
 It creates a tcp connection with the caller.
 When user accept or reject the call, this tcp connection is closed.
 Receive file Thread receives the file in background.

 • TcpActivityVideo : This thread listens for incoming video call requests from all the users registered with server.
 When user receives a video call It shows a alert box with two options accept or reject.
 It creates a tcp con- nection with the caller.
 And it sends and receives all the control messages during the call.
 This tcp connection closes when either of side ends the call.

 • AccepCallThread : This thread starts working when user accepts the au- dio call.

 • RejectCallThread : This thread starts working when user rejects the video call.

 • AccepCallThreadF : This thread starts working when user accepts the file transfer request.

 • RejectCallThreadF : This thread starts working when user rejects the file transfer request.

 • AccepCallThreadV : This thread starts working when user accepts the video call request.

 • RejectCallThreadV : This thread starts working when user rejects the video call request.

 • PlayAudio : This thread starts working when a audio call starts.
 It plays the UDP audio packets received from remote user.

 • RecordSend : This thread starts when a audio call starts, It forms UDP audio packets and send them to remote users.

 • TcpConnection(Audio) : This thread makes a TCP connection with re- mote user when user makes audio call.

 • Contact : This class has two fields uid and name.
 Object of this class represent the contact.

 • ContactsFrag : This class maintains all the contact activities.
    When user select a contact for audio/video/file this class initiates the threads AudioConnection/VideoConnection/ConnectionProgress.

 • AudioConnectionProgress : This thread starts working, when user se- lects a contact for audio call.
 It shows the message like “user is not on- line”,“contact is not registered on server” or “user is busy”.
 If user is online it receives the IP of user from server and makes audio call.

-• VideoConnectionProgress : This thread starts working, when user se- lects a contact for video call.
-It shows the message like “user is not on- line”,“contact is not registered on server” or “user is busy”.
+• VideoConnectionProgress : This thread starts working, when user selects a contact for video call.
+It shows the message like “user is not online” ,“contact is not registered on server” or “user is busy”.
 If user is online it receives the IP of user from server and makes video call.

 • ConnectionProgress : This thread starts working, when user selects a contact for file transfer.
 It shows the message like “user is not online”,“contact is not registered on server” or “user is busy”.
 If user is online it receives the IP of user from server and makes file transfer request to remote user.

 • SettingsFrag : This class is used to change password.
-User have to pro- vide three things: Old password, new password and confirm passwod.
+User have to provide three things: Old password, new password and confirm passwod.

-• FileShare : This class starts working when user makes a file transfer re- quest to remote user.
+• FileShare : This class starts working when user makes a file transfer request to remote user.

 • TcpConnection(File) : It establishes a TCP connection with remote user to make a file transfer request.

 • SendAsynFile : This background process starts when user send a file to remote user.It shows a dialogue box to show the amount of file transferred.

 • Login : This class loads when user starts the app.
 It fetches the user preferences(server IP) saved on userthe device and send the login request to the server.
 On succesful login Home intent is opened.

 • PrefActivity : This class save the preferences of user on the device.
 User can give his preference on the login page.

 • Group audio conference call : This class handles the main functionality of retrieving Ip’s of selected users(for audio conference) from the server and sending them appropriate messages on clicking “start conference” and “stop conference” button.

 • SendIp : This class sends the List of Ip’s of all the users selected in the audio conference, to each and every user in the conference.
 This class starts when conference initiator starts the conference.

 • SendAudioMessage : This class is used to send audio conference starting request to the selected users from audio conferencing page.

 • Send exit message : This class is used to send exit message to all the users in the conference call.
 This class is invoked when any user leaves the conference.

 • ContactAdapter : This class creates a view for displaying the contacts of the user with a checkbox(for selecting them for audio conference).

-• FetchAsyncIp : This class fetches Ip’s of selected users(for audio confer- ence) from the server.
+• FetchAsyncIp : This class fetches Ip’s of selected users(for audio conference) from the server.

 • Group audio conference receive : This class handles the functionality of receiving audio conference requests from other users and also actions to be taken after receiving different types of requests.

-• SendAcceptFlag : This class sends a confirmation to all users in the con- ference call that he she has accepted the call request and is now starting communication.
+• SendAcceptFlag : This class sends a confirmation to all users in the conference call that he she has accepted the call request and is now starting communication.

 • saveMessages append : This class decodes messages received from other users and performs actions according to received messages.

 • Send exit message : This class is used to send message to all other users in the conference call that he she has rejected the conference request.

 • Group chat list : This class extends the fragment class, which is used to generate the list of friends added by the user in the contats in the selected fragment of group chat.
 Also the implementation of this class starts the group chat between all the selected friends from the contact list by fetching the IP address from the server.

 • GroupchatActivity : This is the main UI class for having a group chat, this class has its own layout for showing messages, the list for showing online users and selecting the file and sending the same to the whole group.
    The messages and file are sent in seperate threads to all the selected friends.

 • SendMessage : Inner class of group chat activity to send messages to the friends selected in the group chat.

 • Group message receive thread : A seperate thread which starts at the home page, the thread handles all the messages requests on a particular port, either it is a new group chat request or a new message or an exit message.
 This thread also replies for a bad request.

 • SendFile Group Thread : A thread class which spawn seperate threads and manages all the spawned threads for sending, completion, failures of the specified file to all the friends in the group simulataneously.

 • ReceiveFile Group Thread : A thread class which spawn seperate threads and manages all the spawned threads for validating file request with group code start receiving, completion, failures of the file from the sending party, a maximum of 3 simultaneously receive is possible.

 • Send exit message : A thread class to inform all the friends in selected group that the he has left the chat.

 2. SERVER:
 • VDOServer: It initiates the OnlineChecker and ServerTime threads.
 It continuously listens at port 6500 for all client requests.
 It creates a new ProcessPacket thread to process each received packet from a client.

 • OnlineChecker:This class pings each online client every 5 minutes.
 If it does not receive a reply it updates the database to mark the client as offline.

 • ServerTime: Send the current time of the server to the requesting clients.

 • ServerSetup: sets up the mysql server and connects to it by taking the details from admin.

 • Layout:consists the main server frame

 • ListUsers: shows the present number of online and offline users with their names.

 • UserRegistration: registers a user, deletes him from the database and forcefully kicks him out of the server when required.

 2.3.2 Data Flow Diagram
 ~~~~~~~~~~~~~~~~~~~~~~~~